dassujan/STANDARD-SIX/UNIT:CHEMISTRY.md

 | 21       | **Water Trough**              | Large, bowl-shaped container made of metal or glass. | Used to collect or condense gases during chemical reactions.                                                                              |
 | 22       | **Water Bath**                | Metal container for indirect heating.              | Employed when a substance cannot be heated directly by a flame.                                                                            |
 | 23       | **Thistle Funnel**            | Reservoir with a stem and a stopper.               | Transfers liquids in a controlled manner, particularly when precision is required.                                                         |

+**Note on Materials:**
+- Most laboratory apparatus are made of glass because it is transparent, withstands high temperatures, is easy to clean, and is chemically unreactive with most substances.
+Special glasses like Pyrex or Borosil are even more resistant to heat.

+### Section 4: Safety Precautions in the Laboratory

+**Overview:**
+This Section emphasizes the important safety rules to follow in a chemistry laboratory to protect ourselves and others.

+**Key Points:**
+- **Work in Pairs:** Always have a partner or a teacher present; never work alone.
+- **Wear a Lab Coat:** This protects your clothes and skin from chemical spills and splashes.
+- **Arrange Apparatus Neatly:** Before starting any experiment, make sure all the equipment is in its proper place.
+- **Follow Instructions:** Carefully listen to your teacher’s instructions during experiments.
+- **Use Chemicals Wisely:** Only use small quantities of chemicals to avoid any accidents.
+- **Handle Heated Objects with Care:** When using test tubes or other heated apparatus, hold them carefully and never point them at your classmates.
+- **No Tasting or Inhaling Unknown Substances:** Do not touch, taste, or directly inhale any chemical or gas that you are not sure about.
+- **Clean Up After Experiments:** After finishing an experiment, wash the apparatus, dry them, and put them back in their respective places.
+- **Dispose of Waste Properly:** Do not throw broken glass or used filter papers into the sink; use the dustbin.
+- **Treat Accidents Immediately:** In case of burns or contact with corrosive chemicals, immediately wash the area with cold running water and report the incident to your teacher.
+- **Maintain Order:** Keep silence and maintain discipline during experiments.

 # CHEMISTRY: COMMON LABORATORY APPARATUS AND EQUIPMENTS PRACTICE QUESTIONS